J. Stanton Harcourt gave the park to the city.

 Meanwhile, The Holiday Park adjacent to the main Harcourt Park area, had opened on December 20, 1988; it was offered for private lease in March 1995.

 The September 19, 1989 ‘Leader’ reported the Holiday Park winning the 1989 New Zealand Institute of Park and Recreation Administration’s top award.

 The Holiday Park was proposed in May 1987, as a better site than Kaitoke; the first stage proposed 110 two-room cabins, central amenities, and 15 powered caravan sites.
 Construction began in 1988; a government grant of $75 000 towards the capital costs was presented to the mayor in September, with the tourist flats and serviced sites expected to open for summer; it opened on December 20.

 ‘Leader’, September 6, 1995; Gordon and Vicki Bennett had just taken up a 20-year lease on the holiday park.

-Organised by The Upper Hutt City Council under the directive of Paul Lambert, 2008 saw the stage full of excitement again with the appearance of British 1960’s rock band “The Searchers”
+Organised by The Upper Hutt City Council under the directive of Paul Lambert, 2006 and 2009 saw the stage full of excitement again with the appearance of British 1960’s rock band “The Searchers”

 Carols In The Park